 My Additional Comments, Choices, and Wishes

 Backpack I Have – Osprey Aether 70 when I hiked the Pct.
-I started with this bag but I as i was carrying far too much after a Big shake down I swapped it for a Exos 48, which was great.
-But I preferred how the aether sat on my back so I swapped it back.
+I started with this bag but I as I was carrying far too much after a Big shake down, I swapped it for an Exos 48, which was great.
+But I preferred how the Aether sat on my back, so I swapped it back.

 Saying that the Exos was a popular bag in 2014